-Our group develops and maintains a curated Model Organism Database (MOD) for the fission yeast (Schizosaccharomyces pombe).
-Fission yeast is a well-studied single-celled fungus (yeast) that is used as a model to study many conserved cellular processes that are frequently implicated in heritable human diseases and cancers.
-A large and active research community routinely applies molecular genetic, cell biological, and biochemical techniques (>10000 publications).
-Increasingly, high-throughput approaches are being applied, generating a concomitant increase in data volume.
+The PomBase group develops and maintains a curated Model Organism Database for the fission yeast (Schizosaccharomyces pombe).
+Fission yeast is a well-studied single-celled fungus (yeast) used intensively as a model to study many conserved cellular processes including the cell cycle and chromosome segregation, that are frequently implicated in heritable human diseases and cancers.

-For enquiries about our projects please e-mail the PomBase helpdesk (email@example.com).
-For general enquiries about fission yeast (tools, methods, conferences, courses, workshops etc) we maintain a community mailing list 'pombelist' (>1000 researchers) (archived posts) .
+For more information about any of our projects please e-mail the PomBase helpdesk (email@example.com).
+For general enquiries about fission yeast (tools, methods, conferences, courses, workshops etc) we maintain a community mailing list 'pombelist'.

 PomBase Group Members